 Fine Art Matching Cards

 First, match the fine artwork directly, side by side.
 Then, add distance by placing one set of cards far away from the other set.
+Finally, flip them upside down and layout them out in a grid for classic memory matching games.
 This challenges the children, adds interest to inspire more repetition, and gives cause for purposeful movement.

 Larger Matching Format